Z4ck404/legacy-blog/src/pages/posts/shodan_elasticsearch.md

 Now that I’ve presented different solutions and options to ensure encryption and manage credentials.
 Just make sure you don’t leave your cluster exposed no matter what tool you use.

 > NEVER leave your cluster and data exposed !

+***
+> Search Guard is a trademark of floragunn GmbH, registered in the U.S. and in other countries.
+Elasticsearch, Kibana, Logstash, and Beats are trademarks of Elasticsearch BV, registered in the U.S. and in other countries.
+Apache, Apache Lucene, Apache Hadoop, Hadoop, Spark, Kafka, HDFS and the yellow elephant logo are trademarks of the Apache Software Foundation in the United States and/or other countries.
+Open Distro for Elasticsearch is licensed under Apache 2.0.
+All other trademark holders rights are reserved